-Load Onboard LAN1 Option ROM/Load Onboard LAN2 Option ROM/ Load Onboard LAN3 Option ROM/Load Onboard LAN4 Option ROM
+Load Onboard LAN1 Option ROM/Load Onboard LAN2 Option ROM

-Select Enabled to enable the onboard LAN1 Option ROM~LAN4 Option ROM.
+Select Enabled to enable the onboard LAN1 Option ROM~LAN2 Option ROM.
 This is to boot the computer using a network device.
-The default setting for LAN1 Option ROM is Enabled, and the default settings for LAN2 Option ROM/ LAN3 Option ROM/LAN4 Option ROM are Disabled.
+The default setting for LAN1 Option ROM is Enabled.
+The default setting for LAN2 Option ROM is Disabled.